jason-woolf/DesmosPlayer/README.md

 ### Running the Program

 When the "Start" button is pressed, execution of the instructions proceeds automatically from one to the next.
-The pause() instruction can be used to insert delays.
-Also, most instructions take an optional delay value as the final parameter which inserts a pause implicitly.
+The `pause()` instruction can be used to insert delays.
+Also, most instructions take an optional delay value as the final parameter which inserts an implicit `pause()` after the instruction has run.

 Instructions can be grouped together using square brackets.
 Instructions in such groupings will be run without delays and without giving Desmos a chance to update its graph until they have all run.
-This can eliminate glitches in the graph and make it look as though the instructions ran simultaneously.
+This can eliminate glitches in the animation and make it look as though the instructions ran simultaneously.
 For example:

     const testProg = [